ambiguousname/ambiguousname.github.io/_posts/2021-06-16-gremlin-garden.md

 ---
 layout: post
 title: "What I Did and How It Works: Gremlin Garden"
+updated: "07/31/2021"
 ---

 Hello, and welcome to this explanation of how the racing system for Gremlin Garden works.
 If you haven't played [Gremlin Garden](https://gggda.itch.io/garden) already, you should.
-This post will make more sense if you have.
+It's got literally everything you could ever want out of a game that has the wild combination of gremlins and gardens.

-Now, I did do a lot of miscellaneous programming for Gremlin Garden, but the main thing I worked on was the... entirety of the races.
+Now, I did do a lot of miscellaneous programming for Gremlin Garden, but the main thing I worked on was the entirety of the races.

 ## The Basics

 Well, not the *entirety*.
 A huge debt of gratitude goes to the [Bézier Path Curve tool by Sebastian Lague](https://assetstore.unity.com/packages/tools/utilities/b-zier-path-creator-136082#description).
 Without it, the workflow for creating races would have been so much more complicated.

-In its most basic form, the way that gremlins race in Gremlin Garden is that they simply follow a pre-constructed path.
+In its most basic form, the way that gremlins race in Gremlin Garden is that they simply follow a pre-constructed path made using the Bézier Path Curve tool.
 So a basic racetrack would look something like this:

 ![A Gremlin Garden Basic Race](/assets/images/gg/basicrace.png)

-Of course, we need more than just objects following paths.
-Each gremlin in Gremlin Garden has a stat that influences how fast or slow they move along that path.
+It may not be entirely obvious to you, but a race is more than just lines.
+It's how fast or slow something is going on those lines that makes a real race.
+Each gremlin in Gremlin Garden has a stat that influences how fast or slow they move along our pre-constructed paths.
 There are also specific animations and particles that appear on certain segments of each race, and separate QTE prompts.

-The eventual solution (after a brief dalliance attempting to assign attributes to individual nodes) was to divide each part of the track into sections, with each section being assigned a path and a "Track Module" component.
-The Track Module component is in charge of moving the gremlin that is on it along the path.
+In order to make a gremlin's actions dependent on the type of path they were currently racing on, I divided each part of the track into sections.
+Each section is composed of a path and a "Track Module" component.
+The Track Module component is in charge of moving the gremlin it is assigned along the path.
+The Track Module will also do things that are specific to this part of the race, like showing a certain QTE prompt, displaying different particle effects, or slowing/speeding up the gremlin based on the gremlin's stats.

 ![Track Module Illustration](/assets/images/gg/trackmodule.png)

-Each Track Module is also parented to a Track Manager object, which keeps track of where a gremlin is along the race, as well as telling the game to change animations, particles, and QTE prompts on the fly as the gremlin transitions from Track Module to Track Module.
+Each Track Module is also parented to a Track Manager object.
+In simplest terms, the Track Manager tells the gremlin which Track Module to be on.

 ![Track Manager Illustration](/assets/images/gg/trackmanager.png)

-Each Track Module also needed a system for getting gremlins to move faster or slower on their track based on their stats, so each Track Module has two variables: a base speed (which can be adjusted by the designer), and a modified speed (which is calculated by the Track Module based on the gremlin's stats).
+To slow or speed up gremlins based on their statistics, each Track Module has two variables: a base speed (which can be adjusted by the designer), and a modified speed (which is calculated by the Track Module based on the gremlin's stats).
 The base speed is how fast a gremlin is supposed to move on that Track Module with average stats.

 The modified speed is simply a percentage of how much to move the gremlin derived from the base speed.
 So if the modified speed is 100%, then the gremlin moves 100% of the base speed.
 If the modified speed is 50%, the gremlin moves at 50% of the base speed.
 I also didn't know if art would be able to come up with animations for gremlins at different speeds, so the modified speed also gets applied to the speed of a gremlin's animation.
 So at lower modified speeds, you'll see your gremlin have a slower movement speed AND animation time.